 Our Right to Study

 Disabled Students’ Allowance (DSA) provides a vital grant to support students with a disability to meet the additional costs involved with studying at university.
-Without this financial support many people with vision impairment simply wouldn’t be able to study.
+Without this financial support many blind and partially sighted simply wouldn’t be able to study.

-We believe that whilst DSA has the potential to support students to engage with independent study.
-We are concerned that the system is extremely complicated, confusing and time intensive – and as a result is failing many students with vision impairment.
+While DSA has the potential to support students to engage with independent study, we are concerned that the system is extremely complicated, confusing and time intensive – and as a result – failing many students with vision impairment.

-Our Right to Study campaign calls on the Department for Education (DfE) and the Student Loans Company (SLC) to take urgent steps to ensure that DSA works for students with vision impairment.
+Our Right to Study campaign calls on the Department for Education (DfE) and the Student Loans Company (SLC), which administers DSA, to take urgent steps to ensure that DSA works for students with vision impairment.

 Why we are concerned